karlvr/consistent.js/README.md

 Note that we don’t need to call `apply` after defining the event handler in the scope, as we don’t need to change the DOM.
 Event listeners are added when the DOM nodes are bound to the scope based on the declarations in the DOM; just make sure the handler functions are defined by the time they are invoked.

-If the event handler function doesn’t have an easy reference to the scope, it can call `this.$.scope()`.
+If the event handler function doesn’t have an easy reference to the scope, it can call `this.$.scope()` to get it.

 #### Shortcut

 There is a shortcut for binding events, the `ct-do` declaration.
-It behaves like `ct-on`, but chooses an event based on the type of element.
-It chooses the `click` event for most elements:
+It behaves like `ct-on-...`, but binds a default event based on the type of element.
+It chooses the `click` event for most elements, e.g.:

 ```html
 <a href="#" ct-do="handleClick">Click me</a>
 ```

-The following special cases apply:
+But the following special cases apply:
   * `<input>`, `<textarea>` and `<select>` elements bind the `change` event
   * `<form>` elements bind the `submit` event